 This ambitious project by Kinetika explores the unique relationship between London and Kolkata through a year’s artistic exchange between communities along the Thames Estuary and Hooghly River.

-Saif worked alongside an international team of contemporary and traditional artists, writers and photographers to capture and interpret the experience of journeying along these two mighty rivers.
+As an artist for Kew Gardens, Saif worked alongside a team of international contemporary and traditional artists, writers and photographers to capture and interpret the experience of journeying along these two mighty rivers.

 Working in 20 locations from Murshidabad to Batanagar (Hooghly) and Kew Gardens to Southend (Thames) to reinterpret a shared heritage, Silk Rivers is raising cultural awareness of the Indo-British relationship through engaging diaspora communities and connecting young people with artists along the route.